Virosphere: Viral capsid diversity

-Capsid is the outer protecting shell or scaffold of a viral genome.
-Capsid enclosing viral nucleic acid make up viral particle or a virion.
-Capsid is made of protein and sometimes has lipid layer harboured from the host cell while exiting it.
-Capsid proteins are highly symmetrical and assemble within a host cell by their own due to the fact, that assembled capsid is more thermodynamically favourable state, than separate randomly floating proteins.
-The most viral capsids have icosahedral or helical symmetry, whereas bacteriophages have complex structure consisting of icosahedral head and helical tail including baseplate and fibers important for host cell recognition and penetration.
-Viruses of archaea infecting hosts living in extreme environments like boiling water, highly saline or acidic environments have totally different capsid shapes and structures.
-The variety of capsid structures of Archaeal viruses includes lemon shaped viruses Bicaudaviridae of family and Salterprovirus genus, spindle form Fuselloviridae, bottle shaped Ampullaviridae, egg shaped Guttaviridae.
+The capsid is the outer protecting shell or scaffold of a viral genome.
+Capsids enclosing viral nucleic acid make up a viral particle or a virion.
+Capsids are made of proteins, and sometimes have a lipid layer harboured from the host cell while exiting it.
+Capsid proteins are highly symmetrical and assemble within a host cell by their own due to the fact that assembled capsids are in a more thermodynamically favourable state than separate randomly floating proteins.
+The most viral capsids have icosahedral or helical symmetry, whereas bacteriophages have a complex structure consisting of an icosahedral head and a helical tail, including a baseplate and fibers important for host cell recognition and penetration.
+Archeal viruses, that infect hosts living in extreme environments like boiling water, highly saline or acidic environments, have totally different capsid shapes and structures.
+The variety of capsid structures of Archaeal viruses includes lemon-shaped viruses Bicaudaviridae and Salterprovirus, spindle-shaped Fuselloviridae, bottle-shaped Ampullaviridae, and egg-shaped Guttaviridae.

-Capsid size of a virus differs dramatically depending on its genome size and capsid type.Icosahedral capsids are measured by diameter, whereas helical and complex are measured by length and diameter.
+The capsid size of a virus differs dramatically depending on its genome size and capsid type.
+Icosahedral capsids are measured by diameter, whereas helical and complex capsids are measured by length and diameter.
 Viruses differ in capsid size in a spectrum from 10 to more than 1000 nm.
-The smallest viruses are ssRNA viruses like Parvovirus.
-They have icosahedral capsid approximately 14 nm in diameter.
-Whereas the biggest currently known viruses are Pithovirus, Mamavirus and Pandoravirus.
-Pithovirus is a flask-shaped virus 1500 nm long and 500 nm in diameter, Pandoravirus is an oval-shaped virus1000nm (1 micron) long and Mamavirus is an icosahedral virus reaching approximately 500 nm in diameter.
-Example of how capsid size depends on the size of viral genome can be shown by comparing icosahedral viruses - the smallest viruses are 15-30 nm in diameter have genomes in range of 5 to 15 kb (kilo bases or kilo base pairs depending on type of genome), and the biggest are near 500 nm in diameter and their genomes are also the largest, they exceed1Mb (million base pairs).
+The smallest viruses are ssRNA viruses like Parvoviruses.
+They have an icosahedral capsid approximately 14 nm in diameter, whereas the biggest currently known viruses are the Pithovirus, Mamavirus and Pandoravirus.
+The Pithovirus is a flask-shaped virus that is 1500 nm long and 500 nm in diameter, the Pandoravirus is an oval-shaped virus that is 1000nm long, and the Mamavirus is an icosahedral virus reaching approximately 500 nm in diameter.
+An example of how capsid size depends on the size of viral genome can be shown by comparing icosahedral viruses - the smallest viruses are 15-30 nm in diameter, and have genomes in the range of 5 to 15 kb (kilo bases or kilo base pairs depending on the type of genome), and the biggest are near 500 nm in diameter and their genomes are also the largest, they exceed 1 Mb (million base pairs).

 Viral evolution

-Viral evolution or evolution of viruses presumably started from the beginning of the second age of RNA world, when different types of viral genomes arose through the transition from RNA- RT –DNA, which also emphasises that viruses played a critical role in the emergence of DNA and predate LUCA The abundance and variety of viral genes also imply that their origin predates LUCA.
-As viruses do not share unifying common genes they are considered to be polyphyletic or having multiple origins as opposed to one common origin as all cellular life forms have.
+Viral evolution or evolution of viruses presumably started from the beginning of the second age of the RNA world, when different types of viral genomes arose through the transition from RNA- RT –DNA, which also emphasises that viruses played a critical role in the emergence of DNA.
+The abundance and variety of viral genes also implies that their origin predates LUCA.
+As viruses do not share unifying common genes, they are considered to be polyphyletic or having multiple origins as opposed to one common origin, as all cellular life forms have.
 Virus evolution is more complex as it is highly prone to horizontal gene transfer, genetic recombination and reassortment.
-Moreover viral evolution should always be considered as a process of co-evolution with its host, as a host cell is inevitable for virus reproduction and hence, evolution.
+Moreover, viral evolution should always be considered a process of co-evolution with its host, as a host cell is inevitable for virus reproduction and hence, evolution.